alexirpan/alexirpan.github.io/_posts/2015-08-18-hello-world-again.markdown

 a third about biased and unbiased coins, but that one will come out later.

 As for the title - although I still don't know what I'm doing with my life, one of my goals is to be an interesting, insightful person.
-Unfortunately, I'm not.
+Unfortunately, I'm not one yet.
 But if I try, maybe I can get there.